 Students often lose their personal belongings.
-When found, the custodial department deposits these items in the cafeteria.
+When found, the custodial department deposits these items in the cafeteria (clothing, backpacks, lunch boxes, water bottles) or office (air pods, jewelry, electronic devices).
 Students who report an item lost should check this lost and found area first before reporting it to the office.